Oberoi Consulting can support you with the provision of Healthcare Technology aiding diagnosis or in the management of patient care.

 - Audit and benchmark the data and findings across the group

-The clinical staff were also issued with Kardia AliveCor ECG devices to ensure quick and simple case finding could take place contemporaneously, with the results recorded in a template designed to support the project.
+50 Clinical staff were issued with Kardia AliveCor ECG devices, supplied by Oberoi Consulting, to ensure quick and simple case finding could take place contemporaneously, with the results recorded in a template designed to support the project.

 Re-audit after 6 months collected data to show the following.